Fadesol-App/.github/profile/README.md

 - name: the users name
 - uuid: the users uuid
-- prodiver: the applications name Fadesol
+- prodiver: the provider name

 Example of QR Code URL in Kotlin